 Another mile of silence.
 Now we were officially out in the Sticks on a two-lane road with large drainage ditches on both sides and weeds up to 8 feet high that obscured the view to either side of the vehicle.

 “Oh fer Chriiiiist’s sake, whadda I do to deserve THIS?”
-Harry shot a whithering stare directly into my eyes, “I can’t believe that they would f—k me like this, today of all days.
-Everything I gotta do today and they saddle me with you.”
+Harry shot a whithering stare directly into my eyes, “I can’t believe that they would fuck me like this, today of all days.
+EVERYTHING I gotta do today and they saddle me with you.”